kjmagill/native-notes/README.md

 # Native Notes

-A mobile note-taking app built with Expo, Apollo GraphQL, React Native Components and Styled Components.
+A mobile note-taking app built with Expo, Apollo GraphQL and Styled Components.